Story 1: The Interview

 I’m having a conversation with a colleague.
-She’s not at at her best, and her confidence in her skills is lower than ever.
-She tells me how much she appreciates my assertiveness, and confidence, I always have answers and know everything.
-“You are so fierce“, she says.
-The little meager imposter mouse inside me shrieks and runs to hide under a chair.
+She’s not at her best, and her confidence in her skills is lower than ever.
+She tells me how much she appreciates my assertiveness and confidence; I always have answers and know everything.
+“You are so fierce”, she says.
+The little meagre imposter mouse inside me shrieks and runs to hide under a chair.
 I don’t find myself in her words.
 I know so little.
-But I don’t say anything, I smile and listen.
+But I don’t say anything; I smile and listen.

 I don’t want to show vulnerability.
 I don’t want to look weak.